jazzband/django-simple-history/docs/advanced.rst

 Using signals
 ------------------------------------
 django-simple-history includes signals that helps you provide custom behaviour when saving a historical record.
+Arguments passed to the signals include the following:

+instance
+    The source model instance being saved history_instance
+    The corresponding history record history_date
+    Datetime of the history record's creation history_change_reason
+    Freetext description of the reason for the change history_user
+    The user that instigated the change

-If you want to connect the signals you can do so using the following code:
+To connect the signals to your callbacks, you can use the @receiver decorator:

 .. code-block:: python